 When was the last time a customer purchased?

 Shoppers who have purchased recently are more likely to be active shoppers, and more likely to purchase again.
 This increases the total amount they spend with your brand, and in turn their lifetime value.

 For our purposes, how much time elapses between a customer's purchases?

 Shoppers with a lower frequency of purchases are more valuable to a brand because they're likely to become a loyal customer and continue to purchase.

 How much money has a shopper spent with your brand overall?

-Shoppers with a monetary value have a higher lifetime value because they directly contribute more money to your business.
+Monetary value is conceptually the same as historic CLV.
+Shoppers with a greater monetary value have directly contributed more money to your business.

 By improving any one of the three factors, the lifetime value of a customer increases accordingly.